Hubs-Foundation/hubs-cloud/community-edition/readme.md

 ## Operations

-If you need to edit `hcce.yaml` directly (for example, to comment out the line `- --default-ssl-certificate=hcce/cert-hcce`), after saving `hcce.yaml`, run
+If you need to edit `hcce.yaml` directly, for example
+1. To have your cluster pull a fresh image whenever you deploy, change `imagePullPolicy` to `Always` for that image.
+2. To work around certain SSL issues, comment out the line `- --default-ssl-certificate=hcce/cert-hcce`

+After saving `hcce.yaml`, run

 `npm run apply`